scottythered/chemical-agent/README.md

 By default, Chemical Agent will automatically insert artist, track-title, album-title, year, genre and copyright metadata/tags from a data file.
 For instructions on changing these, please see the wiki.

-Special thanks to @AndrewJDR for all of his help.
+Special thanks to [AndrewJDR](https://github.com/AndrewJDR) for all of his help.